jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Maven
 The Maven library was published on 29th of May, 2020.
-It is expected to be visible today.

 ```
 <dependency>